profweston/Crime_Time_Final_Project/README.md

 - Two tables were created from the cleaned data and merged to make the final data file used for data analysis.
 - Used AWS to connect to our database in pgAdmin so that it was accessable by our team
 - Then we connected it to our ML model using a connection string

+- We used tableau to create our visualisations and presentation